-Verification: After the FAFSA has been completed, some of the information may be required by the federal government to be verified.
+Verification: After the FAFSA has been completed, sometimes, other information may be required by the federal government to be verified.
 To aid in the verification process it is recommended that you use the IRS retrieval tool.
 Shasta Bible College and Graduate School may request a copy of your federal tax transcript, W2s, and other supporting documents.
 The student will not be able to receive any federal financial aid until this process is completed.
 If a student's document file is not completed, institutional financial aid may also be cancelled.

 Note: until the verification process has been completed, any financial aid award given is an estimate only.
-Submit documentation as early as possible in order to receive a finalized contract.
+Students are asked to submit documentation as early as possible in order to receive a finalized contract.
 Please contact the Financial Aid Office to verify which verification worksheets and what documentation may be required.